Engin-Boot/no-oggy-in-cs-venkatesh-cs/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.

-## Method

-The code doesn't work according to the intention.
-Make it succeed.

-## Fix

 I don't like Oggy because I think he's not the right role model for kids.
 Hence I am removing him.

+## Method
+Added a method which deteles all instances of the word Oggy